 • the disclosure requirements of the Act for elected members and relevant employees about matters that may arise on occasion and in which they have a beneficial interest.

-Tipperary County Council has currently assigned the duties of Ethics Registrar to Ger Walsh, Senior Executive Officer, by Chief Executive’s Order, under Section 173 of the Act.
+Tipperary County Council has currently assigned the duties of Ethics Registrar with effect from 1st June 2020 to David Coleman, Administrative Officer, by Chief Executive’s Order, under Section 173 of the Act.
 The Ethics Registrar is responsible for the issue of the annual declaration forms to councillors and relevant employees.
 Nobody may hold this position for more than two years.